open-guides/og-aws/README.md

 -	**Log drivers:** ECS supports multiple log drivers (awslogs, splunk, fluentd, syslog, JSON, ...).
 Use [`awslogs`](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) for CloudWatch (make sure a group is made for the logs first).
 Drivers such as fluentd are not enable by default.
 To do so, install the agent and enable the driver by adding `ECS_AVAILABLE_LOGGING_DRIVERS='["awslogs","fluentd"]'` to `/etc/ecs/ecs.config`.
 -	[This blog from Convox](https://convox.com/blog/ecs-challenges/) (and [commentary](https://news.ycombinator.com/item?id=11598058)) lists a number of common challenges with ECS as of early 2016.
+- It is possible to optimize disk clean up on ECS.
+By default the unused containers are deleted after 3 hours and the unused images after 30 minutes.
+These settings can be changed by adding `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION=10m` and `ECS_IMAGE_CLEANUP_INTERVAL=10m` to `/etc/ecs/ecs.config`.
+[More information on optimizing ECS disk cleanup](https://aws.amazon.com/blogs/compute/optimizing-disk-usage-on-amazon-ecs/).

 ### ECS Alternatives and Lock-in